lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 182 AS4 ~~  AS6 4.229 -0.064  -0.064   -0.129   -0.129
 278 AF1 ~~  MI2 4.045 -0.075  -0.075   -0.132   -0.132
 ```
-Not surprisingly, these values continue to be quite low and I would not propose that we make any of the modifications (not even the ones I have just demonstrated).
+Not surprisingly, these values continue to be quite low, and I would not propose that we make any of the modifications (not even the ones I have just demonstrated).

 ![Side by side comparison of correlated, uncorrelated models, error covarying, and cross-loading  models](images/CFA2nd/FourFigs.png)

-Looking at the models side-by-side, we can continue to thinking about the nested-to-nesting continum.
+Looking at the models side-by-side, we can continue to think about the nested-to-nesting continuum.
 The *uncorrF* (upper left) model is *nested* (fewer specified parameters, higher degrees of freedom) in the *corrF* model (upper right).
 Our initial comparison was of these two models.
 We expected *corrF* to have superior fit, and it did!

 We then compared the *corrF* model to the two models below.
 In these comparisons *corrF* was nested in each of the lower models which had one parameter freed (the error covariance on the lower left; the cross-loading on the lower right).
 As is common, each of these nesting models (more parameters, fewer degrees of freedom) had better fit.
 However, because the additions were not theoretically justifiable (and the fit for *corrF* was satisfatory), we did not retain these respecifications.